 in reasoning about theoretical entities, I have an interest in

-it one day.
+Philosophy of Biology.
 Most of my publications concern Quine's set theory NF,

 for which an introduction for a general audience can be found here (it was a 60th anniversary retrospective article

 May-june 2015—and again in 2018—I hosted Randall Holmes in Cambridge, Holmes continuing his vain attempt to get the consistency of NF into my thick skull.
 (He tried again in

 In Michaelmas 2015/6 and again in 2018 I hosted Alice Vidrine.

 In recent years I have

 in Cambridge as my post-doc, working on NF.

 Thierry Libert has been here for two visits, continuing his

 project to teach me some positive set theory (GPC etc: this isn't